kemapak/javascript-fundamentals/06-Collections-Arrays-Maps-Sets/README.md

 ### `sort` Array Method

 As the name indicates this method sorts array elements.
 It does change the original array.
-By default it first converts and then sorts the elements alphabetically.
+By default, it first converts and then sorts the elements alphabetically.

 For elements that are objects we need to pass **comparator** method (check design patterns).
 - If the first element is larger then then second return 1